CATHOLIC UNIVERSITIES: IDENTITY AND INTERNATIONALIZATION

 BOOKS: UNIVERSITY WORLD NEWS AND INTERNATIONAL HIGHER EDUCATION

 In the spring 2016, a proposal was put together to gather in book format selected articles published in the last five years as part of University World News and International Higher Education, two leading informative publications in the field of international higher education.
 Bringing these publications together, the book includes an overview chapter of the recent trends, debates, and discourse globally in the field.
+Two volumes were released.

 CONSULTANCY: INTERNATIONALIZATION OF THE PONTIFICIA UNIVERSIDAD CATÓLICA DE CHILE